gainsay (verb)

 graceless (adjective)

 Lacking grace, elegance, or charm.
-(OD)
+(NOA)

 Wanting sense of decency or propriety; improper, uncouth.
 (OED)